Sypnex-LLC/sypnex-os/CONTRIBUTING.md

 ---

 Thank you for contributing to Sypnex OS!
-Every contribution helps make the project better.
+Every contribution helps make the platform better for everyone.